Episode 17: He’s Able

 Congregation: (Cheers and applause)

-Former Temple member Laura Johnston Kohl was in the choir and also recorded tracks for the album.
-Before she passed away, she recounted that her memories with the choir were amongst her most dear.
-She said, “the music became the heart of the meetings and set the tone for the entire service introducing the dynamic of Peoples Temple.”
+Former Temple member Laura Johnston Kohl was in the choir and recorded tracks for the album.
+Before she passed away, she recounted that her memories with the choir were among her most dear.
+She said, “The music became the heart of the meetings and set the tone for the entire service, introducing the dynamic of Peoples Temple.”

 Congregation: Applause, cheers

 Growing up in Ohio, Mike’s family was always on the move, rarely settling anywhere for more than a year at a time.
 His mother Patty, a devout evangelical, encouraged and supported Mike’s talents with what meager means his family had.
-Mike showed talent and played well but still dreamed of being a musician and playing with a band.
-When Mike’s family joined the Temple, he was 12.
+Mike showed talent and played well, but still dreamed of being a musician and playing with a band.
+When Mike’s family joined the Temple, he was 12 years old.
 Early on, he became close to Jim Jones and Jack Beam.
 Mike once said, “Like so many other Temple families, the Beams were a photo op for anyone wishing to depict the typical values-oriented Midwestern family.
 They had been in the Temple since its founding.”
-Mike’s earliest memories of anyone in the church, apart from Jim Jones, is Jack Beam, Sr.
+Mike’s earliest memories of anyone in the church, apart from Jim Jones, are of Jack Beam, Sr.

-Mike Wood: One of my cherished friends in the Church was Jack Beam, and I mean Jack L. Beam; Jack senior.
-Jack was one of the great, great characters of the Peoples Temple.
-And when I first became a participant in Peoples Temple, Jack, Sr. was one of the guys who I was closest to.
-Jack, Sr. was really just a natural comedian, he was funny and could make anyone laugh, and really lightened up the situation.
-And he had a great personality.
-He always reminded me of Nikita Khrushchev because they were about the same size and shape and they were both bald headed, and as you may recall Nikita Khrushchev was the Chairman of the Communist Party of the Soviet Union back in the Eisenhower and Kennedy administrations when I was just a little boy, that was my first impression of Jack.
-But as soon as he opened his mouth he was transformed because he had such a great persona and just the funniest jokes that you can imagine.
-And he could turn any situation into a comedy.
-He was part of our skit crew, as you may know, as I was.
-And we would often act in the same skit and act across from each other.
-The problem I had with Jack was that he would never study his lines; everything was ad libbed, and when you're somebody like me who pays very close attention to the script, and works to memorize my lines, and get the part right, it takes some doing to get used to somebody who's ad libbing all the time, because all of a sudden, your carefully remembered and composed lines just go out the window, and you've got to stay with them because the show goes on, and that was a challenge, because once he started to ad lib he became the center of attention and you were a side light, so.
-His son Jack Junior, Jack A. Beam was no longer in the Church back then, he wasn't, you know, an adversary of the church, he wanted to be a professional museum, musician rather, excuse me, and went out to do so.
-So, he actually created a band called Stark Naked and the Car Thieves and they played quite successfully in California and Hawaii and other western venues.
+His son Jack Junior, Jack A. Beam, was no longer in the Church back then; he wasn't, you know, an adversary of the church.
+He wanted to be a professional musician and went out to do so.
+So, he created a band called Stark Naked and the Car Thieves, and they played quite successfully in California and Hawaii, and other western venues.
 He returned to the Church in 1968.
 Before he came back, Jack, his father, loved to regale me with tales of his son, and to me, an aspiring musician at that point, they were like tales of the Gold Rush.
-So when Jack, Jr., if you will, returned to the Church, I was a little intimidated, but we became fast friends even it when he first came back he was clearly head and shoulders above everybody in terms of his musical talents, so we would get together four or five of us who, you know had some interest in music and had some ability as instrumentalists, and you know, we would just play as if we were just a garage band.
-So, Jim quickly realized that Jack, Jr. had a helluva lot of talent and appointed him to be the choir director, and Jack just took off, and when I say that he really created the Church choir.
-Of course, we had a church choir before that, but it was just your standard issue church choir, you know you’d sing the old hymns and you’d sing the old hymns in the same old way.
-But Jack brought a level of musical talent and inventiveness that just hadn't been there before, and so he really deserves all the credit you can give him for the album, he's the one who, you know, made contact with the people at the Producer’s Workshop, scheduled all the appointments, you know, put together the music and made sure we were there to record as he wanted us to record.
-He was a very demanding and perfectionistic choir director, which is one of the reasons why the album to this day is memorable in itself.
+So, when Jack Jr. returned to the Church, I was a little intimidated, but we became fast friends.
+When he first came back, he was clearly head and shoulders above everybody in terms of his musical talents.
+We would get together- four or five of us who had some interest in music and had some ability as instrumentalists.
+We would just play as if we were just a garage band.
+So, Jim quickly realized that Jack Jr. had a helluva lot of talent and appointed him to be the choir director, and Jack just took off.
+When I say that, he really created the Church choir.
+Of course, we had a church choir before that, but it was just your standard-issue church choir.
+You’d sing the old hymns, and you’d sing the old hymns in the same old way.
+But Jack brought a level of musical talent and inventiveness that just hadn't been there before.
+He really deserves all the credit you can give him for the album; he's the one who made contact with the people at the Producer’s Workshop, scheduled all the appointments and put together the music, and made sure we were there to record as he wanted us to record.
+He was a very demanding and perfectionistic choir director, which is one of the reasons why the album to this day is memorable in itself.”

 Q1057-4 Jones: